Romonaga/Ws2811Wrapper/README.md

 While most people it seems do not develop in c or c++, a few of us still prefer it and find it more comfortable.
 So what does this "wrapper" do?

 * The most important feature is the Matrix support that is built in.
 I found when testing different matrix's that they all had different start spots.
 This wrapper, will overcome this.
 Please review the initStrip.
-* The underlying lib rpi_ws281x from that group of developers, have support for 2 channel's.
+* The underlying lib rpi_ws281x from that group of developers, has support for 2 channel's.
 This wrapper will take advantage of this, and manage the 2 channels programmatic.
 * Many of the color conversion's you will need.